-Our client is an international base metals mining company with its principal operations in Asia.
-The company’s core business is the production and sale of copper: it is the largest producer in Kazakhstan, and is in the top 10 worldwide.
+Our client in this case study ‘A plan, a structure, a language for change’, is an international base metals mining company with its principal operations in Asia.
+The company’s core business is the production and sale of copper; it is the largest producer in Kazakhstan, and is in the top 10 worldwide.
 Our client has operating sites across Kazakhstan – with 20 open pit and underground mines, 10 concentrators, a zinc plant and two smelting and refining complexes – and employs over 67,000 people.

 Our client faced a large, complex problem.
 The changes they implemented would have to be rolled out over 18 different assets and seven business units, and incorporate six project streams simultaneously: maintenance, production planning, IT, technical, HR and restructuring.

 With language and cultural barriers to bridge, clear communication would be a challenge.